Mayaaa12-builds/AI_Native_Journey/README.md

 * **What it is:** A section to give credit where credit is due.
 * **Guidance:** Thank anyone who helped you, or any resources (libraries, tutorials, datasets) that were instrumental in your project's development.
+Welcome to my brand-new GitHub repository, fresh off the press from yesterday!
+I'm excited to share the code and projects I'll be working on here.
+Feel free to explore, contribute, or provide feedback as we go.